-Offering a mix of on-campus theory and school-based placements, this course helps you turn your specialist undergraduate qualification into an inspiring career path.
+Offering a mix of on-campus theory and school-based placements, this program helps you turn your specialist undergraduate degree into an inspiring career path.
 The aim is to produce teachers with strong academic knowledge and skills, excellence in professional practice, commitment to equity and social justice, and dedication to personal and professional growth.

 Finally, to help you juggle your busy work, career and personal life, Western also offers flexible study options, like accelerated study mode.